 How to implement a hybrid onboarding process?

-To give you a practical example, at Encharge, we put trial users into two parallel buckets, or swim lanes:
+To give you a practical example, at Encharge, we put trial users into two parallel buckets or swim lanes:

 - Automated email onboarding sequence